chrisrobison/crblog/blog/seo.md

-# Driving Traffic to Your Website: A Checklist
+# Driving Traffic to Your Website in 2024: A Checklist

-Driving traffic to your website involves a multi-faceted approach that includes SEO, content marketing, social media engagement, and more.
-Here is a checklist of strategies you can employ:
+The internet has changed quite a bit over the past two decades.
+How you drive traffic to your website isn't the same as it was 5 or 10 years ago.
+Getting traffic to your website in 2024 involves a multi-faceted approach that includes SEO, content marketing, social media engagement, and more.
+The following is the list of strategies I follow to get more traffic:

 1. **Search Engine Optimization (SEO):**
    - Research and use relevant keywords throughout your site's content.